mtpajula/hello_keras/README.md

 # Keras test

 As simple as possible.
-Basic ANN.
+Basic ANN. and basic CNN

 Usage: